peppermint chest rub

 Be particularly careful using any chest rub that contains camphor – it’s unsafe for any use with children under 2 years old and for adults and children age 2 and older, use it only on the neck and chest.
 Camphor should never be ingested and be careful to keep it away from your furry friends too.

-Again, babies and children under 2 years old should not be exposed to eucalyptus or peppermint essential oils and if you are breast feeding or pregnant do not add thyme, peppermint or pine.
+Please be aware that, babies under six months old should also not be exposed to eucalyptus or peppermint essential oils and if you are breast feeding or pregnant do not add thyme, peppermint or pine.
 The safest two oils in this instance are lavender and tea tree.

 Oils to choose from are …